 The next phase of upgrades started in March 2021 with repairs being carried out both internally and externally, including remedial work to the lime plaster, windows, and roofing.
-Scaffolding will initially be erected on the east side of the house, then move to the west in a project lasting until the end of summer 2021.
+Scaffolding will initially be erected on the east side of the house, then move to the west in a project lasting until Autumn 2021.

 ABBOT HOUSE – CHERISH THE OLD, EMBRACE THE NEW

 Much of the inspiration for the Abbot House SCIO’s strategic plan derives from the innovative Scottish town planner and sociologist, Sir Patrick Geddes (2 October 1854 – 17 April 1932).
 It is documented that Patrick Geddes once worked from Abbot House when commissioned by Carnegie Dunfermline Trust to create a vision for Dunfermline and its parkland in 1904.
 It, therefore, feels appropriate to use Geddes and his passion for people led projects as inspiration for the vision of Abbot House.